-FS 149.
-Surface Water Rescue.
-1 hour credit.
-Prerequisite: FS 100 with a C or better or concurrent enrollment in FS 100.
-This course will enable the student to recognize conditions requiring a surface water rescue by meeting National Fire Protection Association's 1006 and 1670 standards pertaining to Surface Water Rescue.
-The student will also be capable of hazard recognition, equipment use, and techniques necessary to operate at a surface water rescue incident.
+FS 150.
+Vehicle and Machinery Rescue I. 1 hour credit.
+Prerequisites: FS 100 with a C or better or concurrent enrollment in FS 100.
+This course will enable the student to recognize conditions requiring vehicle or machinery rescues.
+The student will also be capable of hazard recognition, equipment use, and techniques necessary to operate at a vehicle or machinery rescue incident.
+This course is designed to meet National Fire Protection Association's 1006 and 1670 standards, pertaining to vehicle and machinery rescues.